wallarm/product-documentation/docs/3.4/about-wallarm-waf/api-discovery.md

 * Type in the search string for endpoint search.
 * Use **Application**, **Domain** and **Method** filters.
 * In the **Domains** panel, click application or domain.
+* Use the **PII** filter to filter endpoints by the sensitive data types being passed in the parameters.

-<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters that are sent in a particular request part:
+<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters with the relevant data types:

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)